 \section{Environment analysis}

-Since the surrounding mass distribution of a galaxy-scale lens influences the lensing effect of that system, the characteristics of the environment are crucial and need to be taken into account when building a strong lens mass model.
+Since the surrounding mass distribution of a galaxy-scale lens influences the lensing effect of that system, the characteristics of the environment are crucial and need to be taken into account when building a strong-lens mass model.
 In addition, galaxy-cluster lenses are modeled completely differently from galaxy-scale lenses and are particularly difficult to identify with autonomous algorithm because of their size, complexity, and peculiarity.
 However, cluster lenses have several advantages over galaxy-scale lenses, such as significantly longer time delays and higher magnifications, enabling several complementary studies to galaxy-scale systems.
 For these reasons, beside enlarging the sample to which we apply the network, we conduct an analysis of the lens candidate environment, which we describe in the following.

-Here we also re-consider our detected lens candidates from \citetalias{canameras21b}, and combine them with our new sample.
-This leads, after excluding duplicates, to a total of 546 grade A or grade B lens candidates, based on our visual inspection described in Sect.~\ref{sec:inspection} and \citetalias{canameras21b}.
+Here, we also re-considered our detected lens candidates from \citetalias{canameras21b} and combined them with our new sample.
+After excluding duplicates, this leads to a total of 546 grade A or grade B lens candidates, based on our visual inspection described in Sect.~\ref{sec:inspection} and \citetalias{canameras21b}.